joesdu/EasilyNET/README.md

 - Integration of some common filters and middleware in WebAPI.
 - Added support for grouping, hiding APIs, and displaying default values for some data types in Swagger documents, making it easier for front-end engineers to refer to.
-- Added personalized output for executing MongoDB commands, Diagnostics datas to APM (EasilyNET.Mongo.ConsoleDebug).
+- Added personalized output for executing MongoDB commands, Diagnostics data to APM (EasilyNET.Mongo.ConsoleDebug).
 - [Usage examples](./sample/WebApi.Test.Unit/README.md) of some libraries.

 </details>